awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/ses/README.md

-# Amazon SES code examples for the SDK for JavaScript in Node.js
+# Amazon SES code examples for the AWS SDK for JavaScript in Node.js

 ## Overview
+Shows how to use the SDK for JavaScript in Node.js with Amazon Simple Email Service (Amazon SES) to send emails and manage identities, filters, rules, and templates.

 Amazon Simple Email Service (Amazon SES) is a reliable, scalable, and cost-effective email service.
 Digital marketers and application developers can use Amazon SES to send marketing, notification, and transactional emails.